liutkwilliam/first-portfolio/__gallery/sydney-rozelle-balmain.md

 ---
 layout: gallery
-title: Sydney Streets of Rozelle, Balmain
+title: Photo Walk at Sydney Streets of Rozelle and Balmain
 description: Selected photos of street photography in Sydney Inner West suburbs of Rozelle and Balmain.
 categories:
 - city, landscape and street